ludviggunne/mgrep/README.md

 ```

 Prints lines from `<files>` containing any of the `<terms>`.
-If no files are specified, `stdout` is used instead.
+If no files are specified, `stdin` is used instead.

 ## Options
 - `-c`: Case insensitive search